DCP-OpenCode/Queensu/README.md

 This is a demo for distributed machine learning on the DCP platform.
 It is intended to be used as a minimum working example to build more complicated projects on.

-To run, open index.html in Google Chrome.
+To run, open index.html in Google Chrome, Firefox, or Opera.
+This typically requires a web server to be run.